 Best Soft-Sided: RTIC Insulated Soft Cooler Bag

-What We Like: Holds up to 30 cans, multipurpose, durable
+What We Love: Holds up to 30 cans, multipurpose, durable

-What We Don't Like: Only one slim pocket
+What We Don't Love: Only one slim pocket

 RTIC is another cooler brand that’s giving Yeti a run for their money.
 Its coolers are known for durable construction and impressive cold retention capabilities, both features evident in their insulated cooler bag.